 How can you shape the future when you can’t measure today?

 Ever since my college years, I’d heard that government always trails business when it comes to how they operate.
 Then several weeks ago, I had the opportunity to sit down with The Hon.
-Victor Dominello, Minister for Finance, Services and Property for the New South Wales Government.
-He is shaping a data-driven culture in the public sector and proving that what I had heard over the years was not only outdated, but also wrong.
+Victor Dominello, Minister for Finance, Services and Property for the New South Wales Government in Australia.
+He is shaping a data-driven culture in the public sector and proving that what I had heard over the years was not only outdated, it was wrong.

 The conversation was a chance for me to learn from another innovative customer.
 What struck me early in our talk was the clarity Minister Dominello has about data’s role in his purpose and passion as an elected official: making change to improve the lives of the people he serves.
 For him, it simply comes down to the fact that you can’t have a positive impact on lives if you don’t know what’s happening on the ground.
 And real-time data gives him that knowledge that is so powerful.